Table of Contents

 9.3 Hearing Notice

-The Respondent will receive written notice within ten (10) calendar days following the Conduct Review Meeting, which will (1) describe the Conduct Charges, (2) provide the date, time, and location of the Conduct Hearing, and (3) indicate that suspension or expulsion are potential sanctions.
+The Respondent will receive written notice within ten (10) calendar days following the Conduct Review Meeting, which will (1) describe the Conduct Charges, (2) provide the date, time, and location of the Conduct Hearing, and (3) indicate that suspension and/or expulsion are potential sanctions.
 If the Respondent does not appear for the Conduct Hearing after receiving notice, the information supporting the Conduct Charges will be presented and considered in their absence.

 9.4 Evidence Review